squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

 ```

 1. The first step is that you create a fork of the Material for MkDocs
-   repository (either [mkdocs-material] or [mkdocs-material-insider]).
-This
+   repository, either [mkdocs-material] or [mkdocs-material-insiders]
-   provides you with a repository that you can push changes to.
-Note that it is
+   (only accessible to sponsors).
+This provides you with a repository that you
-   not possible to have more than one fork of a given repository at any point in
+   can push changes to.
+Note that it is not possible to have more than one fork
-   time.
-So, the fork you create will be *the* fork you have.
+   of a given repository at any point in time.
+So, the fork you create will be
+   *the* fork you have.

 2. Once it is made, clone it to your local machine so you can start working on
    your changes.